fdj-qa/rest-automation-task/index.md

 > The framework can be extended in an intuitive way

 > We should be able run the test please added to github with README

-Don't hesitate to reach out if you have any questions.

 All the Best